Fell Handicap

 The annual club fell handicap is an internal club event held each year sometime in December (2nd or 3rd Sunday).
 It is always a popular club race, is great fun and opportunity to bring many fell and trail runners together for a festive social.

 The start times are staggered (anything from 8.30am to 10.00am) based on an intricate handicap system.
-A mass start will be in place for anyone expecting to take longer than 3h30.
+A mass start will be in place for anyone expecting to take longer than 3h30 to avoid volunteers being out on course for too long – runners in the mass start will not be included in the handicap race and MUST always be with at least one other runner.

 The aim is that everybody finishes about 12.30pm ready to retire to the St Dunstan Inn for soup, sandwich, beer and prizes.
 The route is about 14 miles, 2,500′, starting in Langley taking in Macclesfield Forest, Shutlingsloe, Cumberland Clough, Cat & Fiddle, the infamous ‘sweetie tree’, Shining Tor, Lamaload, Walker Barn & Tegg’s Nose viewpoint.